plone/documentation/docs/install/containers/examples/nginx-volto-plone-zeo.md

 html_meta:
   "description": "Very simple Plone 6 setup with only one or more backend instances accessing a ZEO server and data being persisted in a Docker volume."
   "property=og:description": "Very simple Plone 6 setup with only one or more backend instances accessing a ZEO server and data being persisted in a Docker volume."
-  "property=og:title": "Nginx, Frontend, Backend, ZEO container example" "keywords": "Plone 6, Container, Docker, Nginx, Frontend, Backend, ZEO"
+  "property=og:title": "nginx, Frontend, Backend, ZEO container example" "keywords": "Plone 6, Container, Docker, nginx, Frontend, Backend, ZEO"
 ---

-# Nginx, Frontend, Backend, ZEO container example
+# nginx, Frontend, Backend, ZEO container example

 This example is a very simple setup with one or more backend instances accessing a ZEO server and data being persisted in a Docker volume.